Doctor of Education Graduate John Botting

 John's parents were in the Canadian Air Forces, and he was born near a now-defunct Canadian military base in Germany.
 He grew up in Ottawa, Ontario and has lived in several Canadian cities, including Calgary, Alberta.
 John currently works as a deputy principal, transforming public school education in Japan.

-What first got you interested in a career in education?
+What first sparked your interest in a career in education?

 My interest in education was happenstance.
 After completing my bachelor's degree in biology, I was a little burnt out academically.
 I went to South Korea to teach English.
 I had heard about people doing this, and I wanted to see the world firsthand.
 Initially, I wasn't good at teaching, so I started to teach myself by buying books on the topic.
 This led to my doing a Master's of Applied Linguistics.

-What made you want to study at the Werklund School of Education?
+Why did you choose to study at the Werklund School of Education?

 I was working as an instructor in the English for Academic Purposes program at the Werklund School of Education (which at that time was just the faculty of education).
 It didn't take long to realize that in a university environment a doctorate was required to access all of the good jobs.
 I chose educational technology (Learning Sciences) because I thought it had the broadest career applicability, which has proven to be true for me.